 Jumbo 6’’ x 11’’

-Generally the largest size on the market, Jumbo offers the same versatility as the Standard, with larger proportions.
+Generally the largest on the market, jumbo postcard size offers the same versatility as the Standard, with larger proportions.
 Given its size, you'll likely want a vertical design similar to that of a poster.
 Be aware of the associated pricing increases incurred by going bigger, however, advises Avrick.